bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 also store any arbitrary object into a data cache entry by using the Public API.
 Entries are identified by a textual entry identifier.

 Entries are organized into groups.
-An entry always belongs to exactly one group, you cannot store the same entry in more than one group.
+An entry always belongs to exactly one group.
+You cannot store the same entry in more than one group.
 In other words, the identifier of an entry must be unique in its group.
-If two entries in the same group have the same identifiers, then they are identical.
-Like entries, groups are as well identified by a textual group identifier.
+If two entries in the same group have identical identifiers, they are identical.

+Like entries, groups are identified by a textual group identifier.
 Use groups to store cache entries with similar data.
 This simplifies the invalidation of related data, see chapter :ref:`invalidation <data-cache-invalidation>` below.

 A *Data Cache* is a container for multiple groups.
-The identifier of a group must be unique in its data cache.
+The identifier of a group has to be unique in its data cache.
 If two groups in the same Data Cache have the same identifiers, then they are identical.

 .. figure:: /_images/data-cache/data-cache.png